lincbrain/linc-docs/docs/index.md

 The LINC documentation is meant to share information across the LINC project investigators.
 If you are new to the LINC project, you can start on the [Upload data](upload.md) page for a description of how to interact with the LINC data sharing platform.

+Since the LINC infrastructure is a fork of the DANDI Archive, please refer to the [DANDI Docs](https://www.dandiarchive.org/handbook) for comprehensive documentation (and in the example commands replace `dandi` with `lincbrain`).

 ## Quick Links

 - [LINC Homepage](https://connects.mgh.harvard.edu/)